GabrielMoraP/TextToSpeech/README.md

 # Version 1.0

-Library Text to Speech for Java that use the Default SAPI of the System.
+Library Text to Speech for Java that use the Default SAPI of the System.<br>

-This Project Was Created By Gabriel Mora Patino.
+This Project Was Created By Gabriel Mora Patino.<br>
-Tested: jdk 21
+Tested: jdk 21<br>
-OS: Windows 7,8,8.1,10 (Futere Support on Mac and Linux)
+OS: Windows 7,8,8.1,10 (Futere Support on Mac and Linux)<br>

-Documentatios:
+Documentatios:<br>
-Narrator: This class contains the following methods
+Narrator: This class contains the following methods<br>
-winTextRead: Read with voice a String text
+winTextRead: Read with voice a String text<br>
-winReadFile: Read with voice a txt file
+winReadFile: Read with voice a txt file<br>

-If you want to chage the voice you can change It in the configurations of Windows Configs>Narrator|Text to voice
+If you want to chage the voice you can change It in the configurations of Windows<br>
+Configs>Narrator|Text to voice

 Download Jar File, Source Code: [Releases](https://github.com/GabrielMoraP/TextToSpeech/releases).